-Download it from this Link and install it.
+Download it from this link and install it.

 Installing Visual Studio Code

-Double click on the downloaded installer to begin Installation and keep clicking on next/yes button until it finishes.
+Double click on the downloaded installer to begin Installation and keep clicking on the next/yes button until it finishes.

-The best way to install Android SDK is to install the Android Studio, which will install the required SDK and comes with GUI tools to create and Manage Android virtual devices & emulators.
+The best way to install the Android SDK is to install the Android Studio, which will install the required SDK and comes with GUI tools to create and Manage Android virtual devices & emulators.